Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 #### 3. Event-Based Condition

-Task completes when an EventBus event is published:
+Task completes when an EventBus event is published.
+Requires `EventBus` to be assigned on the queue:

 ```csharp
 // Wait for any event of this type